SAFEGUARDING CHILDREN STATEMENT

 and reporting same to the civil authorities.

-Parish Safeguarding Representatives: –
+Local Safeguarding Representatives: –

-The PSR’s role is to promote awareness
+The LSR’s role is to promote awareness

 of the diocesan safeguarding children policy and procedures,